T351 Lighting Lab

 Instructions: Form teams of 3-4 people.
 Each person will be in charge of achieving two different interview lighting setups of the same subject.
 As a group you will choose one product or item to light- and each person will attempt to make it look appropriate for broadcast.
 When you are finished output and turn in a single shared Quicktime file slated with your group member's names along with a shared log.
 These will be graded as a group.
 You will submit individual critiques of all of the setups.
 This component will be individually graded.

 You will be graded on your lighting, composition, log & critique.
 While audio

-is not critical, be sure to use a lav or shotgun mic to record your subject and your audible field slates.
+is not the focus it it important.
+Be sure to use a lav or shotgun mic to record your subject and your audible field slates.

 Section One – Indoor

 Compose, light and shoot an interview setup.
 Your on-camera subject will be one of your partners.

 Position them as if they were facing an unseen interviewer

 positioned next to the camera.
 (MCU- no interviewer visible) Use

 at least two different lighting set ups without changing the camera